novalabsxyz/helium-ruby/README.md

 We're working toward a v1.0.0 release, which will represent a feature-complete implementation of the Helium API.
 You can check the progress here: https://github.com/helium/helium-ruby/milestone/1.

 Until the v1.0.0 release, the functionality of this gem is subject to change.
 To prevent breaking changes, you should use the pessimistic version constraint operator (`~>`) in your Gemfile to lock your helium-ruby version to the current minor release.
 This will allow updates to patch versions.

-## Contributing

-We value contributions from the community and will do everything we can go get them reviewed in a timely fashion.
-If you have code to send our way or a bug to report:

-* Contributing Code: If you have new code or a bug fix, fork this repo, create a logically-named branch, and submit a PR against this repo.
-Include a write up of the PR with details on what it does.

-* Reporting Bugs: Open an issue against this repo with as much detail as you can.
-At the very least you'll include steps to reproduce the problem.

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) Code of Conduct.

-Above all, thank you for taking the time to be a part of the Helium community.

 ### Running specs with Guard